 Artist: Robert Longo

-Exhibition Title: The Destroyer Cycle
+Exhibition Title: STAND

 Full gallery of images, press release and link available after the jump.

 Capitain Petzel proudly announces the first solo exhibition by American artist Robert Longo at the gallery.
 STAND is a site-specific installation, which activates the architecture of the unique Capitain Petzel gallery on Karl-Marx-Allee in Berlin.

 Longo uses the polemic: “American’s conviction that the inalienable rights of all mankind transcend territorial borders and blood ties, making its nationalism internationalist at its core” (Robert Kagan, Dangerous Nation) to bring this group of overt political and personal work to Berlin.